purplemoonboi/purplemoonboi/README.md

 - 👋 Hi, I’m Rhys!

 - 👀 I’m interested in a few things.
-Primarily game engine programming but i'm also interested in procedural programming, programming on the GPU with shaders and artificial intelligence.
+Primarily game engine programming but i'm also interested in procedural programming and graphics programming.

 - 📫 How to reach me :